-The thing about dive bars is that they usually all have a couple of things in common — games, cheap drinks, a killer jukebox, TVs, plenty of space to smoke, industry folks and the serious regulars.
+The thing about dive bars is that they usually all have a couple of things in common — games, cheap drinks, a killer jukebox, TVs, and local customers.
 However, there always seems to be one quirky attribute or thing they do that sets them apart.

 The Well Bar is one of those dives where you can probably picture the bartender just by knowing what he says.
 My favorite thing he ever said was, “If you’re hungry, you’re only 13 minutes away from a hot and delicious pizza.
 Unless someone else orders one before you. . . then you’re 26 minutes away.
 We have ‘a’ oven and they’re Costco frozen pizzas.”
 This is a bar where the bartender is going to remember your name and, aside from the four hours between 2 a.m. and 6 a.m., you can frequent the bar as much as you’d like.
 Another reason this dive is one of the best?
 The bartender ensured me that even though they are mega divey, “if you told me there was a mess in the bathroom, I’d clean it.”

 Sitting just outside the main entertainment district in Old Town, Coach House is a classic Scottsdale dive.
 The oldest bar in Scottsdale, it’s infamous for the fabulous display of Christmas lights covering almost every square inch of the place.
 (Disclaimer: the lights are up only around Christmas time — surprising, I know.)
 Lights or no lights, Coach House has all of the dive characteristics, and even sports a NASCAR pinball machine.
 Hang inside and feel like you went from being in Scottsdale to a random little bar somewhere in the woods.
 The outside patio has a bar with a handmade sign that says “Cold Beer” and a long community bar table.